KarimBnm/activity_monitoring_devices_ML/README.md

-# activity_monitoring_devices_ML
+# Activity monitoring devices - Practical Machine Learning project

-Prediction of the class of activities given data from monitoring devices
+This repo contains prediction of the class of activities given data collected from monitoring devices.
+The objective is to predict the class variable in the dataset.

+The study is devided into three sections :
+ - data cleaning
+ - model selection
+ - prediction